tkleisas/thuvu/README.md

 It is also very fast and can run on a decent laptop without a GPU.

 ## Models and environment used
-LM studio and qwen/qwen3-4b-2507 as the local LLM.
+LM Studio 0.3.23 and qwen/qwen3-4b-2507 as the local LLM.
+Please note that I haven't tested this with previous versions of LM Studio, so you should use at least this version.
 You can use any other model that supports tool usage.
+This is indicated by the hammer icon on the model card in LM studio.
-For lm studio you can increase the context window to the maximum supported by the model.
+For LM Studio you can increase the context window to the maximum supported by the model.
 That is going to increase the memory usage a lot.
 For example for qwen3-4b-2507 when loaded I can see the memory usage going up to 38 GB.
 Also, if you do not have huge amounts of VRAM like me, you may have to uncheck the option Offload KV cache to GPU memory in the model settings, because it will not fit in the GPU memory.